iamromulan/cellular-modem-wiki/README.md

 ### RGMII Method (Not preferred)

-> :warning: Older method, will not turn off unless you flash firmware
+> :warning: Older method,  in my experence it will not turn off unless you flash firmware
 #### To enable IP passthrough (RGMII Method):
 ```
 AT+QETH="ipptmac",XX:XX:XX:XX:XX:XX